booboo-at-gluga-de/TLS4Developers_Workshop/README.md

       - If you have an own domain you can add an AAAA, A or CNAME record pointing to your playground machine.
       - Alternatively some providers offer DNS records for free, e. g. https://freedns.afraid.org/
    * A certificate valid for this domain name is needed and needs to be issued by an official CA.
-     (`exercise.jumpingcrab.com` needs to be the CN of the certificate or in one of the SAN fields.)
+     (The DNS name above needs to be the CN of the certificate or in one of the SAN fields.)
-      - If you are using a test machine in a corporate network it maybe will already have a valid certificate issued by your corporate CA. (Make sure the CA certificate is distributed in the truststore of all used clients.)
+      - If you are using a test machine in a corporate network it maybe will already have a valid certificate issued by your corporate CA. (In this case: Make sure the CA certificate is distributed in the truststore of all used clients.)
       - Alternatively get a cerfificate form your preferred CA. At https://letsencrypt.org/ you can get one for free.

 ### Hints